 The Swiss meringue can’t be frozen because it will lose its volume.

-Be sure to pin this Lemon Meringue Cupcake recipe to your desserts board, then share it with your friends.
-If you made it and loved it, leave me a rating and review in the comment section!6
+Be sure to pin this delicious Lemon Meringue Cupcake recipe to your desserts board, and don’t forget to share it with your friends.
+If you made and loved them, leave me a rating and review below in the comment section!

 Lemon Meringue Cupcakes